somebeaver/Lowrider.js/README.md

 **[lifecycle events](#lifecycle-events)** with **[hooks](#hooks)** is how
 Lowrider.js components come to life.

-Lifecycle events can only happen while the component exists in the DOM, and Lowrider.js's true power is in how it automatically manages these events to **maintain component state**, **optimize rendering**, and **remove the need for a virtual DOM**.
+Just like vanilla web components, Lowrider.js components only exist in memory while they exist in the DOM.
+As such, lifecycle events can only happen while the component exists in the DOM, and Lowrider.js's true power is in how it automatically manages these events to **maintain component state** while the component enters/exits/reenters the DOM, **optimize rendering**, and **remove the need for a virtual DOM**.

 #### Lifecycle Events